 Facets and Tiers

 Facet commands translate the numbers you type into actual cuts.
-When you enter a line such as P1 0 @ 41.8 : 0.18 x8, you first describe one reference facet (P1 0 @ 41.8 : 0.18, with the legacy < token still accepted) and then immediately tell the studio to rotate it eight times (x8).
+When you enter a line such as P1 0 @ 41.8 : 0.18 x8, you first describe one reference facet (P1 0 @ 41.8 : 0.18) and then immediately tell the studio to rotate it eight times (x8).
 Together, that single line defines the whole tier.
 This chapter spells out how the reference facet is evaluated and how symmetry turns it into a complete ring of facets.

 Describe the reference facet

 Every facet statement starts by naming the tier (P1, PF2, Break), optionally choosing a side (up for crown, down for pavilion), and giving an index.
 The index is the gear tooth where the reference facet begins, so it must be a whole number.
-If you omit up/down, the studio keeps the previous choice; crown tiers default to up, everything else keeps whatever you last typed.
+If you omit up/down, the studio keeps the previous choice; crown tiers (C, T) default to up, pavilion tiers (P) default to down, and everything else keeps whatever you last typed.

 Cut tiers before you reference them.
 Point helpers and edge lookups only work after the relevant facets exist, so keep the cut order and the reference order aligned.